 Welcome to our website.
 We hope you will find our site useful and easy to navigate.

-Children and staff at The Hall wore denim on Friday 21st September in support of Jean for Genes Day.
-Everyone gave a donation to support the work of charity that aims to transform the lives of children with genetic disorders.
-All the funds raised goes to the vital care and support they urgently need.
+Children and staff at The Hall wear denim on a nominated day in support of Jean for Genes Day.
+Everyone gives a donation to support the work of charity that aims to transform the lives of children with genetic disorders.
+All the funds raised go to the vital care and support they urgently need.
 There are more than 6,000 genetic disorders - more than 30,000 babies are diagnosed each year.
-The day began with a special assembly where the children watched a thought provoking film about a little boy called Tom with Cockayne Syndrome, an accelerated ageing condition.
+The day begins with a special assembly where the children watch a thought provoking film about children affected by a genetic condition.
+Recently, we found out about a young boy called Tom with Cockayne Syndrome, an accelerated ageing condition.
 As the older children reflected they commented, “It is so important to remember how lucky we are.”
-Each person wore their charity badge with pride.
-The School Council counted all the monies and we were able to send an amazing £491 to the Charity.
+Each person wears their charity stickers with pride.
+The School Council counts all the monies and we are able to send money to the Charity.